European markets in decline, technology at the forefront

 On Wednesday, investors learned that members of the Fed were planning to make four key rate hikes – now at a historically low level – instead of three.

-The institution could also reduce its balance sheet, that is to say start selling part of the assets it has bought for 18 months to support prices in the face of the health crisis.
+The institution might also reduce its balance sheet, that is to say start selling part of the assets it has bought for 18 months to support prices in the face of the health crisis.

 The Fed’s change of tone is being constrained by inflation, which peaked for nearly four decades in the United States in November.
 New figures are expected for December on Wednesday.